How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Results

 \subsubsection{The ``Merger1''/jet Simulations}

-The evolution of the jet-injected material in the ``Merger1'' simulations is shown in Figures \ref{fig:R5_b500_jets_x} (jets in the $x$-direction) and \ref{fig:R5_b500_jets_y} (jets in the $y$-direction).
+The evolution of the jet-injected material in the ``Merger1'' simulations is shown in Figures \ref{fig:R5_b500_jets_x} (jets in the $x$-direction), \ref{fig:R5_b500_jets_y} (jets in the $y$-direction), and \ref{fig:R5_b500_jets_z} (jets in the $z$-direction).
 The top panels in these figures (and following ones) show the gradient of X-ray surface brightness as computed using the Gaussian Gradient Magnitude (GGM) technique \citep{sanders2016,walker2016}.
 This allows sharp features such as cold fronts and bubbles to be shown more clearly.
-At the end of the jet injection at $\tau$ = 0.1~Gyr, two bubbles with diameters of $\sim$70~kpc, separated by $\sim$130~kpc, are visible as cavities in the X-ray and as enhancements in the projected bubble distribution (left-most panels of Figures \ref{fig:R5_b500_jets_x} and \ref{fig:R5_b500_jets_y}).
+At the end of the jet injection at $\tau$ = 0.1~Gyr, two bubbles with diameters of $\sim$70~kpc, separated by $\sim$130~kpc, are visible as cavities in the X-ray and as enhancements in the projected bubble distribution (left-most panels of Figures \ref{fig:R5_b500_jets_x}-\ref{fig:R5_b500_jets_z}).
 By $\tau$ = 0.5~Gyr the bubbles have risen to radii of $\sim$200-300~kpc, and have dragged cold, dense, and highly magnetized gas from the core outward in their wakes.
-The sloshing motions have already noticeably displaced the bubbles away from the original jet axis.
+The sloshing motions have already noticeably displaced the bubbles away from the original jet axis, seen most obviously in the cases of jets being launched within the merger plane (Figures \ref{fig:R5_b500_jets_x} and \ref{fig:R5_b500_jets_x}).
 At this point, the bubbles are starting to become disrupted by gas turbulence and instabilities, and their material (and the gas they have entrained behind them) is beginning to mix with the surrounding ICM.
 As the simulation proceeds to $\tau$ = 1.5~Gyr, the sloshing gas motions begin to spread the bubble material around in a tangential direction.